 People are more likely to visit your website by watching a video on YouTube or other social media channels than they are any other type of content.
 This is one of the main reasons why so many B2B and B2C businesses have launched their own video websites and are investing heavily in video content!

-The more video content you create, the more quality traffic you can draw to your pages, which will, in turn, boost your overall SEO in the long run.
+The more video content you create, the more quality traffic you can draw to your pages, which will, in turn, help your overall SEO in the long run.

-3. Video Keeps People on Your Site Longer
+3. Video Keeps People on Your Website Longer

 4. People Are More Likely to Link to Your Videos